OlekSt/MilestoneProjectOne/README.md

 Used my Samsung A7 to test; all pages, links, icons performed well on all devices using  Chrome.

 3. Desktop & Pad
-Checked via [Am I responsive](http://ami.responsivedesign.is/#)where you can scroll and click buttons & links on all the screens.
+Checked via [Am I responsive](http://ami.responsivedesign.is/#) where you can scroll and click buttons & links on all the screens.

 ## Testing client stories